radoslavdodek/AI-Helper/README.md

 Simple AI helper utility for daily tasks.

-This utility is designed to be used with global hotkeys, making it easy and quick for you to get the answer you're looking for.
-By utilizing the clipboard, you can easily copy the text you want to rewrite or ask about, and then press the global hotkey.
-The answer will automatically be copied back to the clipboard for your convenience.
+This utility is specifically designed to be used with global hotkeys, allowing you to quickly and easily find the answer you need.
+By using your clipboard, you can speed up your workflow.
+Simply copy the text or concept you want to rephrase or explain, and then press the global hotkey.
+The application will take the content from the clipboard as the input and then copy the answer back to the clipboard.

-When you're using the application, simply press `Ctrl+Enter` on question field to get the answer.
+When you're using the application, simply press `Ctrl+Enter` in question field to get the answer.
 If you want to exit the application, just press `ESC`.

 ## Pre-requisites